infr/falldetector-public/thesis.md

 ## Active and Assistive living

 European Union (EU) has noticed the growth of life expectancy and the problems it will bring to the health care system.
 EU/European Commission have established funding programs to support research and global competitiveness since 1984, currently in the European Research Area (ERA).
 The funding programs are called Framework Programmes for Research and Technological Development and currently run at phase eighth.
 Horizon 2020 or Framework Programme 8 (FP8) is currently in progress with an estimated budget of 80 billion euros.
 (Grove 2011) One of the funded projects is Active and Assistive Living (AAL).[^1] With a 700 million euros budget, AAL is trying to enhance the quality of life for the older people while improving the industry in Europe with the help of technology.
 (AAL - Active and Assistive Living programme 2016) Industry and research has shown growing interest in video based solutions for AAL (VAAL).
 Technology has evolved to a state that products are being commercialized.
-(Cardinaux, Bhowmik, Abhayaratne & Hawley 2011)
+(Cardinaux et al. 2011)

 *Here I'm going to write about their research, projects and results*